-A classic French plait is similar to a basic 3-strand braid, except instead of bringing all of the hair together at the nape of the neck, French braids start higher up at the crown and more hair is added in as the hair is braided.
+A classic French braid is similar to a basic 3-strand braid, except instead of bringing all of the hair together at the nape of the neck, French braids start higher up at the crown and more hair is added in as the hair is braided.

 Believe it or not, learning how to French braid your own hair is actually a lot easier than you might think – all you need is an expertly crafted and easy-to-follow guide.
 So, ahead we’ve put together a really simple how-to, so you can perfect your technique!
-Trust us, after reading our 6 step, French Braid tutorial, you’ll be able to French plait like a total pro.
+Trust us, after reading our 6 step French Braid tutorial, you’ll be able to French plait like a total pro.

 Just scroll down to discover the secrets to braiding your own hair, now!

-Use a dry shampoo.
+Use a Dry Shampoo.

 Give your hair texture and grip by spraying some dry shampoo all over the mid-lengths and ends of your hair.

 This step will help your braid stay in place longer, especially if you have fine or very soft hair.